TallKite/linnstrument-firmware/README.md

 LOCATOR CCs: A locator CC message can be sent immediately before every note-on, indicating the row and column.
 Your DAW can assign a specific function to a specific pad, e.g. upper lefthand corner = all sound off.
 Or use this feature plus a custom light pattern to create large drum pads for more easily playing drum midi.
 Or create a third split, perhaps a column of on/off buttons, or a vertical fader or two.

 *Details: One type of CC is sent for note-ons in cols 1-16 and another type of CC is sent for note-ons in cols 17-25.
 For cols 1-16, the data value = (row - 1) + 8 * (col - 1).
 For cols 17-25, the data value = (row - 1) + 8 * (col - 17).
 The top row is row 1 and the leftmost column is column 1.
-Choose the two CC types through the microLinn menu, see below.*
+Choose the two types of CC messages through the microLinn menu, see below.
+Don't choose a CC that might be used for other purposes, such as CC 74 for timbre or CC 64 for sustain.*

-*There's not much point in using locator CCs in Channel Per Row mode, since the channel serves to locate the note.
+*Locator CCs are mainly for Channel Per Note mode.
+There's not much point in using them in Channel Per Row mode, since the channel serves to locate the note.
 In One Channel mode the CC can locate a note-on but if the same note is played twice on two separate pads, it can't locate the XYZ data.*

 *If your DAW isn't programmable, download LinnstrumentLocatorCCs.jsfx from this github.
 It defines a rectangular region on the Linnstrument, within which it can either transpose each note to a specific note (good for drum pads) or transform it into a CC message in a variety of ways.
 It can also filter out other midi either inside or outside of this region.
 It runs natively in Reaper and can run in any windows DAW using ReaJS, a free jsfx-to-VST wrapper.
 (Hopefully someone can duplicate this effect in Max 4 Live and other platforms.)
 Thanks to KVR forum member vorp40 for the locator CC idea!*

 IMPORTING/EXPORTING: You can back up various settings and/or share them with others via midi files.
 The 3 custom light patterns, the 16 audience messages, the 6 memories, microtonal data, and more!
-Check the Linnstrument community wiki for export-request files and importable settings files.
-See below for details.
+Check the Linnstrument Community Wiki for export-request files and importable settings files.

 *Details: Importing: Download a settings file from the wiki.
-On your Linnstrument, set Accept Imports to YES.
+On your Linnstrument, set Accept Imports to ON.
 In your DAW, set the output of midi track A to your Linnstrument.
 Load the settings file into track A and press play.
 Your Linnstrument should scroll "IMPORT SUCCESS".
 If you see "IMPORT FAILURE", try again.
 If you don't see anything, see troubleshooting #5 below.*

 *To import a custom light pattern, before you press play, you must first display the one you want to overwrite.
-To import an audience message, before you press play, you must first briefly edit the one you want to overwrite.*
+To import an audience message, before you press play, you must first load for editing the one you want to overwrite.
+(You needn't actually edit it.)*

 *Exporting: Download an export-request file from the wiki.
 In your DAW, set the input of midi track A and the output of midi track B to your Linnstrument.
 Put the export-request midi file at the start of track B. Then start recording on track A. When your Linnstrument stops sending midi, stop recording.
 Save the midi on track A to a midi file (i.e. export it from your DAW), preferably as format 0.
 Name it something informative such as "lightPattern31edoFretboard.mid" or "22edoScales.mid".
 Later on you can import this file to restore your settings.
 Or share it on the wiki.*

 *Exporting multiple requests: 1st method: Send the first request and see in your DAW where the Linnstrument stops sending midi.
 Position the next request file in track B about 1/10 of a second after that.
 Add additional request files similarly.
 Record all requests at once, and save the midi to a file as before.
 2nd method: Record each export individually.
 Then position those midi clips next to each other in your DAW, and save them all as one file.*

+*Troubleshooting:*
-*Troubleshooting: (1) While importing or exporting, don't play your Linnstrument.
-(2) Your DAW must be able to handle a midi file that uses multiple midi channels.
-(3) When importing, slowing down your DAW's playback speed sometimes helps.
-(4) The All User Settings export is meant for migrating from an old Linnstrument to a new one.
-It will only work if the OS version on the old one matches the OS version on the new one (or more precisely, if the data structure versions match).
-(5) If you get "IMPORT FAILURE" followed by a number, that number says which midi message in the import file caused the failure.
-For example 7 means the 7th midi message.
-(6) MicroLinn imports data via polyphonic pressure messages.
+*(1) While importing or exporting, don't play your Linnstrument.*
+*(2) Your DAW must be able to handle a midi file that uses multiple midi channels.*
+*(3) When importing, slowing down your DAW's playback speed sometimes helps.
+Likewise, when exporting, speeding up your DAW's recording speed can help.*
+*(4) The All User Settings export is meant for migrating from an old Linnstrument to a new one.
+It will only work if the OS version on the old one matches the OS version on the new one (or more precisely, if the data structure versions match).*
+*(5) If you get "IMPORT FAILURE" followed by 2 numbers, the 2nd number says which midi message in the import file caused the failure.
+For example 7 means the 7th midi message.*
+*(6) wWhen importing, first exit all web browsers in case a webmidi page sends rouge NRPN/polypressure messages.*
+*(7) MicroLinn imports data via polyphonic pressure messages.
 If you have connected something else to your Linnstrument that also sends polypressure messages, there is a small possibility of confusion.
 If after an import there is no sucess or failure scrolling message, to avoid confusion either set Accept Imports to OFF, or disconnect the Linnstrument's power and reconnect it.*

 *The 16 sequencer projects can be imported and exported as usual via the updater app as *.lpr files.
 When you export, the filename of microtonal projects should probably contain the edo, since it won't sound right in the wrong edo.
 The AllUserSettings does not export the current sequencer project, so to export it save it as one of the 16 projects.*

-IMPORT REQUEST FILES:

-requestLightPatternA.mid
-requestLightPatternA#.mid
-requestLightPatternB.mid

-requestAudienceMsg1.mid
-requestAudienceMsg2.mid
-requestAudienceMsg3.mid
-requestAudienceMsg4.mid
-requestAudienceMsg5.mid
-requestAudienceMsg6.mid
-requestAudienceMsg7.mid
-requestAudienceMsg8.mid
-requestAudienceMsg9.mid
-requestAudienceMsg10.mid
-requestAudienceMsg11.mid
-requestAudienceMsg12.mid
-requestAudienceMsg13.mid
-requestAudienceMsg14.mid
-requestAudienceMsg15.mid
-requestAudienceMsg16.mid
+Import request files available on the Linnstrument Community Wiki:

+requestCurrentLightPattern.mid
+requestAllLightPatterns.mid
+requestCurrentAudienceMsg.mid
 requestAllAudienceMsgs.mid

 requestScalesCurrentEDO.mid
 requestRainbowCurrentEDO.mid
 requestFretboardCurrentEDO.mid
 requestAllSettingsCurrentEDO.mid

 requestScalesAllEDOs.mid
 requestRainbowsAllEDOs.mid
 requestFretboardsAllEDOs.mid

-requestMemory1.mid
-requestMemory2.mid
-requestMemory3.mid
-requestMemory4.mid
-requestMemory5.mid
-requestMemory6.mid
+requestScalesRainbowsFretboardsAllEDOs.mid

+requestCurrentMemory.mid
+requestAllMemories.mid
 requestAllUserSettings.mid

 -------- LIKELY ADDITIONAL NON-MICROTONAL FEATURES (no promises) --------

 DOUBLE VOLUME FADERS: On the Volume screen, press both split pads at once.
 There will be two horizontal faders, one for each split.
 You can use a splitter on your computer's stereo headphones output and send one side to your amp and the other to an earbud that you wear as you play as an in-ear monitor.
 You can control the volume of both from the Volume screen.
-Good for noisy gigs, good for chaotic jam sessions where you need to discretely find the key or the chords. *Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
+Good for noisy gigs, good for chaotic jam sessions where you need to discretely find the key or the chords.

+*Details: In your DAW, send the synth's output to two tracks, each hard-panned to opposite sides.
 Each track receives the Linnstrument's midi from one of the 2 main channels (usually 1 and 16).
 Each track has a gain effect which you midi-learn to the volume CC.
 Now one volume fader will control your amp and the other will control your earbud.*

 CHANNEL PRESSURE FIX: see https://www.kvraudio.com/forum/viewtopic.php?t=591770